wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-model-predictive-path-integral-control.md

 \dfrac{d \mathbb{Q}^*}{d \mathbb{P}} = \dfrac{\exp \left( -\dfrac{1}{\lambda} \mathcal{S} (\tau) \right)}{\mathbb{E}_{\mathbb{P}} \left[ \exp \left( -\dfrac{1}{\lambda} \mathcal{S}(\tau) \right) \right]}
 $$

-Previous works (E. A. Theodorou and E. Todorov, “Relative entropy and free energy dualities: Connections to path integral and kl control,” in Decision and Control (CDC), 2012 IEEE 51st Annual Conference on.
-IEEE, 2012 / E. A. Theodorou, “Nonlinear stochastic control and information the- oretic dualities: Connections, interdependencies and thermodynamic interpretations,” Entropy, vol. 17, no. 5, p.
-3352, 2015.) make these connections between the information theoretic notions of free energy, relative entropy, and classical optimal control theory.
+Previous works make these connections between the information theoretic notions of free energy, relative entropy, and classical optimal control theory.
 However, they do not provide a method for computing a control law independent of the HJB-equation, as we do here.

-The main idea in our approach is that since we have the form of the optimal distribution, it is possible to pursue the following optimization scheme: instead of trying to directly solve the optimal control problem by computing the solution to the stochastic HJB equation, we can solve the mini- mization problem defined by (4) by moving the probability distribution induced by the controller, Q(u), as close as possible to the optimal probability measure, $\mathbb{Q}^*$, defined by the Radon-Nikodym derivative $\dfrac{d\mathbb{Q}^*}{d\mathbb{P}}$.
-We obtain the following optimization problem:
+The main idea in our approach is that since we have the form of the optimal distribution, it is possible to pursue the following optimization scheme: instead of trying to directly solve the optimal control problem by computing the solution to the stochastic HJB equation.

 $$
 \mathbf{u}^*(\cdot) = \underset{\mathbf{u}(\cdot)}{\operatorname{argmin}} \; \mathbb{D}_{\text{KL}} (\mathbb{Q}^* \vert\vert \mathbb{Q}(\mathbf{u}))